bio-tools/biohackathon2025-paper/paper/paper.md

 # Acknowledgements

-The authors acknowledge the ELIXIR and all organizers and participants of BioHackathon Europe 2025 in Berlin, Germany, for helping make this project a success.
+The authors acknowledge the ELIXIR and all organizers and participants of ELIXIR BioHackathon Europe 2025 in Berlin, Germany, for helping make this project a success.
 We particularly thank those participants who contributed their GitHub repositories or bio.tools entries for testing of the biodirectional GitHub $\rightleftarrows$ bio.tools bridge.

 # References